NightfallRollup/nightfall-sdk/README.md

 ## Play with the SDK repository

 Run the example scripts available by cloning this repository.
-Note that Node 16 is required.
+Node 16 is required.

 ```bash
 git clone git@github.com:NightfallRollup/nightfall-sdk.git